eclipse-openj9/openj9-docs/docs/cmdline_specifying.md

             export IBM_NOSIGHANDLER=<non_null_string>

-4. The `OPENJ9_JAVA_OPTIONS` environment variable.
-You can set command-line options using this environment variable.
-The options that you specify with this environment variable are added to the command line when a VM starts in that environment.
-The environment variable can contain multiple blank-delimited argument strings, but must not contain comments.
+4. The `JAVA_OPTIONS` and `OPENJ9_JAVA_OPTIONS` environment variables.
+You can set command-line options using these environment variables. `JAVA_OPTIONS` is processed first and can be overridden by `OPENJ9_JAVA_OPTIONS`.
+The options that you specify with these environment variables are added to the command line when a VM starts in that environment.
+The environment variables can contain multiple blank-delimited argument strings, but must not contain comments.
 For example:

     - On Windows systems: